Kids Paperwork Organization Ideas

 How do you handle all the papers and homework that come in on a daily basis from school?
 This paper holder could fit on a kitchen counter or other space to hold paperwork and folders until it’s time to deal with them.

 There are so many possibilities for how you could use this organizer!
 Give each child his/her own drawer, store filler and computer paper, create incoming/outgoing slots, use it for sorting mail.
 I am envisioning cute labels on this one and I think it would tuck nicely in a pantry or counter space.

 Here’s another option for dealing with paperwork: color coded holders!
 One could be for homework that needs to be done, another could be for items to be filed, another still for your own bills/action items.

 This is kind of a pretty basic option, but what about just storing your kids’ art in actual storage boxes?
 Every couple years or so, you can use a box like this, label it, and tuck away in the garage or attic for safekeeping and to bestow on your kid later in life.
 I like that you get 10 boxes for this price and they include lids, too.

 Another option if you are digging the idea of organizing paperwork into slots.
 This could be good for keeping different colors of construction paper separated, or just other worksheets/homework/artwork in neat and tidy slots.
 This is constructed out of corrugated cardboard and is easy to assemble.
-It is also a best selling item for the paper organization category.

 Here’s another option for storing your child’s best artwork in a tote-able portfolio.